-St. John's College is housed in a building directly adjacent to the campus of HSHS St. John's Hospital at 729 E. Carpenter Street, Springfield, Illinois.
+St. John's College is housed in a building directly adjacent to the campus of HSHS St. John's Hosptial at 729 E. Carpenter Street, Springfield, IL.
 The administrative offices, financial aid office, faculty offices, classrooms and student lounge are all conveniently located in this two-story building.
-A fully equipped nursing arts laboratory with state-of-the-art materials, including a new simulation laboratory located at 850 E. Madison Street, is provided to supplement student learning.
+A fully equipped nursing arts laboratory with state-of-the-art materials, including a modern simulation center located at 850 E. Madison Street, is provided to supplement student learning.
 The computer laboratory with its nursing education programs is also made accessible to students to assist learning in a highly technological environment.